 Swedes, also known as rutabagas, are larger than turnips.
 Their flesh is often a yellow or orange color.

 Both swedes and turnips are reliable cool weather crops.
 They are also very hardy plants, meaning they will withstand frosts and cold spells.

 Remember, the larger the variety the more space the crop will need.
 Properly spacing the plants prevents them from becoming stunted or deformed.
 If space is at a premium, try sowing or transplanting seedlings as other crops are harvested.
 This means that any gaps in your vegetable beds are plugged by your swede or turnip plants

 Also known as Japanese horseradish, wasabi is the final entry on our cruciferous vegetables list.

 A difficult crop to cultivate, wasabi can take up to two years to mature.
 If not grown in ideal conditions wasabi is susceptible to disease.
 Wasabi’s specific requirements means that it is often grown undercover, usually in temperature controlled greenhouses.

 Wasabi is one of the most difficult on our cruciferous vegetables list to grow.
 Many growers cultivate this crop undercover, where they can better control the climatic conditions.

 As you can see from our cruciferous vegetables list these crops are largely easy to grow and harvest.
 The majority all prefer similar growing conditions.
 Namely cooler temperatures, regular watering and rich soil.
 This has helped to make them an ideal fall and winter crop.
-Rich in vitamins and nutrients it is easy to see why they are a staple of the vegetable garden.
+Rich in vitamins, cancer fighting compounds and nutrients it is easy to see why they are a staple of the vegetable garden.